Rules of the Day

 Read: Study for the exam on Thursday.

-There are no quizzes during exam week.
+There is no quiz today because it is exam week.
 These quizzes are designed to review the important material from today's lecture.
 Together, they will count as 5% of your final grade.